-Mariastein Castle with its castle museum is majestically enthroned above the pilgrimage site Mariastein.
+The castle with its castle museum is majestically enthroned above the pilgrimage site Mariastein

-On a rock, above the same-named village, Mariastein Castle is enthroned.
 The accompanying pilgrimage church, built around 1360 AD, has been a popular destination for many pilgrims since the Middle Ages.
 Legend relates that the Masters of Ebbs built a chapel with a statue of the Virgin Mary in 1470.
-In 1587 Mariastein Castle was bought by Baron Karl von Schlurff, who took the statue to Bavaria for several times.
+In 1587, Mariastein Castle was bought by Baron Karl von Schlurff, who took the statue to Bavaria for several times.
 But the next day the statue always was again on its place in the chapel.
 Still today the rock-hewn Virgin Mary is venerated in the Chapel of Grace.

 Next to the Hotel Mariasteinerhof today the Mariastein Castle Museum is located.
 It shows several exhibits like sacral objects of gold and silver, pilgrimage boards and musical instruments.
-The most important pieces of the museum are the "Tiroler Landesinsignien" with the archducal hat and the sceptre, donated by the local ruler Maximilian the German Master around the year 1600.
-Today the castle is inhabited by clergymen but the castle museum and the pilgrimage church are publicly accessible.
+The most important pieces are the "Tiroler Landesinsignien" with the archducal hat and the sceptre, donated by the local ruler Maximilian the German Master around the year 1600.
+Today the castle is inhabited by clergymen, but the castle museum and the pilgrimage church are publicly accessible.

 Despite careful control we cannot guarantee the correctness of the provided data.

 The opening hours refer to the Mariastein Pilgrimage Church, which - together with the castle chapel and the mechanically moved Easter grave - is freely accessible.
 We recommend to ask in advance if there are any Holy Masses or festivities on the selected day.